Ameba-AIoT/ameba-OTA-UI/README.md

    networkingMode=mirrored
    ```

 2. Configure the Hyper-V firewall to allow inbound connections.
-In a PowerShell window with admin privileges either of these commands:
+In a PowerShell window with admin privileges run either of these commands:

    * **Option 1:** Allow all inbound connections:
       ```